russcd/MAP_SD/README.md

 This software takes paired allele counts from somatic and germline samples to estimate the distortion effect size and the map position of segregation distortion elements in the somtic sample.

-It takes two input files.
-1. A data file with read counts supporting either parental chromosome by site.
+It takes a single input data file with read counts supporting either parental chromosome by site.
-2. A file that specifies a single chromsome-wide recombination rate in Morgans/bp for each chromosome to be considered.

-The first file is tab delimited, with no header line and has the format:
+The  file is tab delimited, with no header line and has the format:
 1. Chromosome ID.
 2. Position in basepairs.
 3. Map position in centimorgans.